Hay una sesión disponible:

 - Analyze and trade off performance, cost, and power consumption of digital circuits.

-- Begin the practice of implementing and debugging digital systems with appropriate lab techniques including breadboarding, interpreting datasheets, and using commercial logic simulators.
+- Begin the practice of implementing and debugging digital systems with appropriate lab techniques including breadboarding and interpreting datasheets.